-Introduction
+Introduction: Competition

-- What is the effect of competition on innovation and technological progress? - The baseline models of endogenous technology suggest that it is negative because greater competition reduces profits from monopoly that innovator will acquire. - This is both not intuitive and not consistent with several studies, which, if anything, find a negative relationship (e.g., Nickell, 1996, or Blundell, Griffith and Van Reenen, 1999). - One reason for this may be that benchmark models have too stylized representation of competition. - This lecture: thinking the richer models of competition and theoretical and empirical analysis of the impact of competition on innovation.
+- What is the effect of competition on innovation and technological progress? - The baseline models of endogenous technology suggest that it is negative because greater competition reduces profits from monopoly that innovator will acquire. - This is both unintuitive and inconsistent with several studies, which, if anything, find a negative relationship (e.g., Nickell, 1996, or Blundell, Griffith and Van Reenen, 1999). - One reason for this may be that benchmark models have too stylized representations of competition.